Why is a group such as CitizensForTaxFairness.org needed?

 What are examples of non-core functions.

-Quality of life projects - subsidies for the arts, fitness centers, open space initiatives, etc.
+Quality of life projects - subsidies for the arts, fitness centers, open space initiatives, etc. that can be provided by either the public sector or voluntary organizations.

 Community television stations.